sreault/Final-Project-R-SDM/README.md

 ```
 ![](images/map4.png)

-Before constructig the SDM, we need to assess how well the model predicts where wild guinea pigs would be found using cross-validation.
+Before constructig the SDM, we need to assess how well the model actually predicts where wild guinea pigs would be found- this is done using a simple cross-validation analysis (aka k-fold cross validation).
 We will use some of our species occurrences to test the model (20%), and the others to construct it (80%, training data):
 ```{r, echo=T}
 #first we need to put the occurrence data in a dataframe
 guinea_lat = list(guinea_points$decimalLatitude) #create lat list